ishantswami13-crypto/BILLIONAIR-FIRST-PROJECT/README.md

 Keep .env.local out of source control (the provided .gitignore already ignores it).

+## Email transport options

+- Default mode (`MAIL_TRANSPORT=smtp`) uses classic SMTP with `MAIL_SENDER` and `MAIL_PASSWORD` (for Gmail this should be an app password).
+- Set `MAIL_TRANSPORT=google` to send via the Gmail API instead.
+Place your OAuth `credentials.json` and `token.pickle` in the project root (or point the env vars elsewhere) and make sure the token includes the `https://www.googleapis.com/auth/gmail.send` scope.
+- If the Gmail API send fails the code silently falls back to SMTP when those credentials are still present, so scheduled jobs keep running.

 ## Run with Docker (Postgres + Gunicorn)

 `ash